FOR IMMEDIATE RELEASE

 QPWB WINS DISMISSAL WITH PREJUDICE IN ASSISTED LIVING NEGLIGENCE MATTER

-ORLANDO – Robin N. Khanal and Christopher E. Brown, partners in the Orlando office of Quintairos, Prieto, Wood & Boyer, P.A., obtained a dismissal with prejudice on behalf of a Jacksonville assisted living facility.
+ORLANDO – Robin N. Khanal, a partner in the Orlando office of Quintairos, Prieto, Wood & Boyer, P.A., obtained a dismissal with prejudice on behalf of a Jacksonville assisted living facility.

 Plaintiff, a former assisted living resident, claimed that in March 2017 she suffered a traumatic slip and fall after an employee of the facility negligently placed a food tray on the floor in a common area hallway.
 As a result of this fall, the Plaintiff brought a common law premises liability action against the assisted living facility claiming bodily injuries, disability, and damages in excess of $75,000.
 The action was initiated three years after the slip and fall.